singhalanirudh18/Lazy-Lock/Documentation/README.md

 ### 1.2 Image processing
 #### 1.2.1 Idea
 Using Image Processing through OpenCV what we hope to accomplish is that to recognise various gestures and then send a command to the rpi depending upon the gesture to whether to open the door or not.
-For learning basics of OpenCV I reffered [openCV documentation](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html) and to see basics of gesture recognition I referred [this blog](http://creat-tabu.blogspot.in/2013/08/opencv-python-hand-gesture-recognition.html).
+For learning basics of OpenCV I referred [openCV documentation](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html) and to see basics of gesture recognition I referred [this blog](http://creat-tabu.blogspot.in/2013/08/opencv-python-hand-gesture-recognition.html).
 #### 1.2.2 Components
 #### 1.2.3 Working
 The basic working of our algorithm is as follows. :-